dgraph-io/dgraph/wiki/content/tutorial-3/index.md

 +++
-title = "Get Started - Basic Types and Operations on them"
+title = "Get Started with Dgraph - Basic Types and Operations on them"
 +++

 **Welcome to the third tutorial of getting started with Dgraph.**